How Does Rain Affect Cats?

 It’s raining, it’s pouring – do rainy days affect your mood?
 Will you say yay or nay?
 Some people hate rain, while others love it.
 Typically, most people dislike rain because it hinders lot of things they have planned.
 It’s undeniable that rain can affect humans in different ways – mood and outdoor activities are the obvious effects, and same goes for animals, of course.

-Dogs are more likely to be discussed when we shed some light on how does rain affect pets.
-In fact, a rainy day does affect the cats in the exact same way as it does dogs.
-Everything happens for a reason.
 Although cats may not show their fears in quite the same way as dogs, they may still become extremely anxious during a rainy day.
 As a cat person, it’s important to understand your cat’s behaviours and the reasons behind them.
 Better understanding, better relationship.
 Let’s figure out how rain can affect your feline friend!

 Do rainy days make your kitty-cat purr like a champ?
 No, rainy days generally do not make cats just happy as sunshine.
 They generally prefer staying inside rather than getting into any uncomfortable situation such as walking under a heavy rain.
 The most obvious reason is most of the cats don’t like water.
 According to Petful, there are several reasons why some cats may dislike water.